jhhr/bodylog/doc/Instructions.md

 ##Editing Sessions

 Open the session editing window from the menu through Menu-->Edit Sessions.
 Open a session editor for a movement by selecting it from the list.
 You can only have one editor open for a movement.
+Note that if you edit and save a movement while a session editor for that movement is open, you will have to close and reopen that editor to use the updated movement.
 Within the session editor you can do the following:

 ###Set Session Date:
 - click the text field and edit the date, then press enter to execute the change; if successful the date displayed on the upper left corner of the editor will change